kevin-at-datical/liquibase.github.com/_drafts/2020-04-03-Liquibase-Articles-April-2020.md

   By [Erik Hofer](https://github.com/erikhofer)

   This is a utility Gradle script for generating Liquibase changelogs for your Spring Boot / Hibernate JPA projects.
+As with any diff-based workflow, you will need to carefully review the changes generated!